jeffdn/rust-canteen/README.md

 ## Description

 Canteen is the first project that I'm implementing in Rust.
-It's a simple clone of [Flask](http://flask.pocoo.org), my very favorite Python web framework.
+It's a clone of [Flask](http://flask.pocoo.org), my very favorite Python web framework.
 There is code for an example implementation in the [canteen-impl](https://gitlab.com/jeffdn/canteen-impl) repository.